Skip to content

 VariableRequiredDescription

-fromNoIf you want the email address ReplyTo address to be something other then your own email address, then you can specify it here.
+fromNoIf you want the email ReplyTo address to be something other than your own email address, you can specify it here.

 VariableDescription